dansiff/ForgeFX/README.md

 # ForgeFX Robot Assessment

 ## Overview
-A minimal Unreal Engine5.6 project demonstrating a modular robot arm that can attach/detach, interact highlighting, simple UI status, and automation tests.
+A Unreal Engine5.6 project demonstrating a modular robot arm that can attach/detach, interact highlighting, simple UI status, and automation tests.
 Code favors C++ for core logic and uses Blueprints for visuals and bindings.

 ## Setup
 - Engine: Unreal Engine5.6